Gunner Redvers Albert Adair Royal Canadian Army. Killed on August 31, 1944 in Italy at age 24. Son of

 IN THIS CLOISTER ARE RECORDED THE NAMES OF TWENTY THOUSAND AIRMEN WHO HAVE NO KNOWN GRAVE.

-FREEDOM IN RAID AND SORTIE OVER THE BRITISH ISLES AND THE LANDS AND SEAS OF
+THEY DIED FOR FREEDOM IN RAID AND SORTIE OVER THE BRITISH ISLES AND THE LANDS AND SEAS OF

 NORTHERN AND WESTERN EUROPE